chuntailin/Line_Chatbot/README.md

 # DanielBot

-This is a chatbot using Line's Messag API.
+This is a chatbot using Line's Messaging API.

 Here are the features:
 - Resume presenting